 Despite the high percentage of marriages ending up in divorce in today’s modern society, there is still a certain amount of unease when it comes to talking about divorce.
-It’s still a touchy topic, a bit of a taboo.
+Pre-divorce advice for men is still a touchy topic, a bit of a taboo.

-If you are in this situation you are likely dealing with a very complex circumstance where all your “certainties” of life regarding your home, emotions, finance, career, parenthood are all “up in the air.”
+If you are in this situation, you are likely dealing with a very complicated circumstance where all your “certainties” of life regarding your home, emotions, finance, career, parenthood are all “up in the air.”

 The biggest mistake is to do nothing

-The worst thing you can do while facing marital separation is to stick your head in the sand and hope that it will pass, it will go away by itself.
+The worst thing you can do while facing marital separation is to stick your head in the sand and hope that it will pass; it will go away by itself.
 Going through a divorce is one of the most frustrating things you can go through.
 Wishing it away will not work.

-Why is that?
 Because not doing the right thing can influence your life in the long term.

-1. Educate yourself on important divorce issues
+1. Educate yourself on essential divorce issues

-There is a certain divorce process and if you start getting information about it and you educate yourself, you can get through it in the most efficient and cost-effective way.
+There is a specific divorce process, and if you start getting information about it as part of your pre-divorce plan and you educate yourself, you can get through it in the most efficient and cost-effective way.

 2. Craft a settlement

 3. Design a parenting plan

-The key to success here is to stay respectful and avoid creating a situation where you are “fighting to win custody”.
-This situation is not just harmful and destructive for everyone involved but it also suggests that kids are a “possession” that you want to secure for yourself.
+The key to success here is to stay respectful and avoid creating a situation where you are “fighting to win custody.”
+This situation is not just harmful and destructive for everyone involved, but it also suggests that kids are a “possession” that you want to secure for yourself.

 4. Get professional support

-Don’t go for the easy and cheap option just to cut immediate cost because this can backfire on you in the long run and you might end up losing a fortune over time.
+Don’t go for the easy and cheap option just to cut immediate cost because this can backfire on you in the long run, and you might end up losing a fortune over time.

 5. Keep your sanity

+How to prepare for divorce as a man?
 During such a stressful period of your life, it is likely that your mind will be in constant conflict.
 There are, or will be, plenty of negative thoughts, frustration, and uncertainty.

 Find ways to give yourself relief from negative, worrying thoughts.
-Lift the weight off your shoulders, share your struggles with people you trust or seek professional support.
+Lift the weight off your shoulders, share your struggles with people you trust, or seek professional support.

 Divorce- do it right

-You have one shot at this and the consequences can last you a lifetime so you need to really be careful with your decisions and ideally involve people who have been through this, people who you trust and legal experts to back you up.
+You have one shot at this, and the consequences can last you a lifetime, so you need to really be careful with your decisions and ideally involve people who have been through this, people who you trust and legal experts to back you up.

 It’s never too early to start, don’t wait until it’s too late.